Emergence of Compositional Language with Deep Generational Transmission: Results and Analysis

-We compute $D$ by sampling an empirical distribution over all messages and observations, taking 10 sample dialogues in each possible test state $(x_A, x_Q)$ of the world using the final populations of agents as in \figref{fig:emnlp_results}.
+We compute $D$ by sampling an empirical distribution over all messages and observations, taking 10 sample dialogues in each possible test state $(x_A, x_Q)$ of the world using the final populations of agents as in \figref{fig:main_results}.
 Note that this metric applies to a group of agents, so we measure it for only the \emph{Multi Agent} settings, including two new baselines colored red in \figref{fig:emnlp_lang_dists}.
 The \emph{Single Agents Combined} baseline trains 4 \emph{Single Agent No Replacement} models independently then puts them together and computes $D$ for that group.
-These agents only speak similar languages by chance, so $D$ should be high.
+These agents only speak similar languages by chance, so $D$ is high.
 The \emph{Random Initialization} baseline evaluates language similarity using newly initialized models.
-All agents have about a uniform distribution over words at every utterance, so their languages are both very similar and useless.
-These baselines act like a sort of practical (not strict) upper and lower bound to $D$, respectively.
+These agents have about a uniform distribution over words at every utterance, so their languages are both very similar and useless.
+For each model these baselines act like practical (not strict) upper and lower bounds on $D$, respectively.

-As reported in table \figref{fig:emnlp_lang_dists}, \abot{} languages are more similar for our models than for the No Replacement baseline.
-This provides evidence that cultural transmission is indeed occurring in our model.

-Furthermore, in \figref{fig:lang_evolution} we plot $D$ as it changes during language evolution.
-Similar to the post-training results in \figref{fig:emnlp_lang_dists}, we see that agents in the No Replacement and Single Agent strategies don't learn the same language, but languages that evolve via implicit cultural transmission do converge to some high degree of similarity.
-Even multiple agents in the same environment without replacement tend towards more similar languages than they would have created otherwise (\emph{No Replacement} vs \emph{Single Agents Combined}).

-A striking features of \figref{fig:lang_evolution} is the oscillations, which are only apparent for \emph{Multi Agent All}.
-Each time an agent is killed it causes the average language similarity to decrease because the newly initialized agent doesn't know how to communicate with its companions.
-These oscillations also occur in the other replacement models, but in those cases only one agent was replaced and the period is shorted ($E=5000$ instead of $E=25000$).
+\figref{fig:emnlp_lang_dists} shows this language dissimilarity metric for all our settings.
+As we expect, the paired \emph{Single Agents} are highly dissimilar compared to agents from \emph{Multi Agent} populations.
+Further, all the replacement strategies result in increased language similarity---although the degree of this effect seems dependent on vocabulary setting.
+This provides some evidence that cultural transmission is occurring in \emph{Multi Agent} settings and is encouraged by the replacement strategy in our approach.
+While all \emph{Multi Agent} settings resulted in language transmission, our replacement strategies results in more compositional languages due to repeated teaching of new generations of agents.